adsbynimbus/solutions/README.md

 ## Build / IDE Setup

-Intellij IDEs such as IDEA Ultimate or Community edition requires version `2025.2` to build with the Android Gradle Plugin defined in the [project version catalog](gradle/libs.versions.toml).
+IntelliJ IDEs such as IDEA Ultimate or Community edition requires version `2025.2` to build with the Android Gradle Plugin defined in the [project version catalog](gradle/libs.versions.toml).

 Android Studio Narwhal Feature Drop `2025.1.2` or newer with the latest [Kotlin Multiplatform Plugin](https://www.jetbrains.com/help/kotlin-multiplatform-dev/multiplatform-plugin-releases.html#release-details)